-I strongly recommend that you acquire Stata (a common statistical package) and install it on your computer.
+The use of Stata (a common statistical package) is required for the assignments.
 This is a very standard statistical software used by the majority of economists.
 You can purchase a six-month license for Stata (approx. \$CAD 65), available at: